 In the 15th Century on a small island south of Greenland, a lone Catholic priestrode into the FljótsdalurValley to give Last Rites to a dying Icelander.
 Arriving at the penitent's home, the priest discovered his chalice and paten-the cup and plate in which the bread and wine of Holy Communion is consecrated-weremissing.
 A subsequent search for the vessels in a field below the farm at Skriða found the chalice filled with wine and the paten filled withbread.
 Considered a miracle, a chapel was built on this site.
-In 1493, the year of Columbus' second expedition to the New World, a monastery was founded at Skriðaby the Augustinian monks(Institute of Gunnar Gunnarson, 2009).
-On a more likely note, the farm at Skriða was donated to the monastery by HallsteinnÞorsteinsson and CecilíaÞorsteinsdóttir prior to 1496, possibly to assure their entrance into the afterlife (Skriduklaustur: Center of culture and history/Founding of the monastery, n.d.)
+In 1493, the year of Columbus' second expedition to the New World, a monastery was founded at Skriða was donated to the monastery by HallsteinnPorsteinsson and CecilíaPorsteinsdóttir prior to 1496, possibly to assure their entrance into the afterlife (Skriduklaustur: Center of culture and history/Founding of the monastery, n.d.)